Introduction

 Although domain controllers have many benefits, there are drawbacks as well:

-- High Development Costs: A substantial investment is needed to create domain controllers with adequate processing power and resilience.
+- High Development Costs: High development costs require significant investment in processing power and resilience.

 - Complex Integration: In a vehicle with several systems, it can be difficult for domain controllers to connect across multiple domains with ease.